About us here at Collective Snails...

 The school couldn't deal with it so we decided to keep her at home.

 It was a spur of the moment decision made at 3am whilst our daughter was in tears about going back the following day.

-Less than a year later we pulled our then 6yr old son out of school because he was so tired, angry & frustrated every day
+About a year later we pulled our then 7yr old son out of school because he was so tired, angry & frustrated every day

 after school due to finding reading & writing almost impossible.

 By then he had had 2 sets of grommets because of hearing difficulties which meant that he didn't pick up on his phonics

 & letter sounds in nursery class.
 The last straw was being told that he would have to sit a SATS test